tsanders78/Unit8/README.md

 ## Overview
 ### Description
-[drivePro will allow users to compare prices from various rental car enterprises and choose the best option.]
+drivePro will allow users to compare prices from various rental car enterprises and choose the best option.

 ### App Evaluation
-[Evaluation of your app across the following attributes]

 - **Category: Productivity**
 - **Mobile: Android**
 - **Story: Tired of paying too much?
 Wanted a better rental car but couldn't afford it?
 View all of your options easily here!**